KansasCityWomeninTechnology/cocktails-worksheets/docs/css/4-text-icons/README.md

 # Apply text styling for each area

-Our "LadyDev Bar" looks better but not quiet there yet.
+Our "LadyDev Bar" looks better but not quite there yet.
 Let's keep on applying styles!

 ## About section